ply2022/NanoSeqWorkshop/_episodes/00-Demo.md

 {: .tips}

 ### First step: DNA repair and end-repair
 Histopathological or histology samples are preserved with formalin fixed paraffin embedded (FFPE) method.
-However FFPE significantly compromises the DNA quality from the specimens.[NEBNext FFPE DNA Repair Mix](https://www.neb.com/products/m6630-nebnext-ffpe-dna-repair-mix#Product%20Information), a cocktail of enzymes, is used to repair DNA.
+However FFPE significantly compromises the DNA quality from the specimens.
+[NEBNext FFPE DNA Repair Mix](https://www.neb.com/products/m6630-nebnext-ffpe-dna-repair-mix#Product%20Information), a cocktail of enzymes, is used to repair DNA.

-DNA fragments do not have homogeneousn blunt-ended fragments, so [NEBNext Ultra II End Repair/dA-Tailing Module](https://www.neb.com/products/e7546-nebnext-ultra-ii-end-repair-da-tailing-module#Product%20Information) is used to repair overhangs by 5' Phosphorylation (P).
+DNA fragments do not have homogeneous blunt-ended fragments, so [NEBNext Ultra II End Repair/dA-Tailing Module](https://www.neb.com/products/e7546-nebnext-ultra-ii-end-repair-da-tailing-module#Product%20Information) is used to repair overhangs by 5' Phosphorylation (P).
 Adding non-template dAMP (dA) to the 3′ end of blunt-ended fragments prevents a continous DNA molecule (concatemer) formation in the following ligation step and permits subsequent ligation of adapter that has complementary 3′-dT overhangs.

 ### Second step: Adapter ligation

-Prepared DNA fragments is ligated with sequencing adapters (red) tagged with mortor protein (brown).
-Both template and complementary strands are tagged with mortor protein, so both strand will translocate the nanopore.
-Mortor protein has helicase activity and it also control the DNA translocation speed.
+Prepared DNA fragments is ligated with sequencing adapters (red) tagged with motor protein (brown).
+Both template and complementary strands are tagged with motor protein, so both strands will translocate the nanopore.
+Motor protein has helicase activity and it also control the DNA translocation speed.
 Once the sequencing adapter inserts into the nanopore, double-strand DNA will be first unwound by motor protein.
-Eletric current drives negatively charged DNA pass through the pore (~450 bases per second).
+Electric current drives negatively charged DNA pass through the pore (~450 bases per second).

 <img src="{{site.baseSite}}/fig/LibraryPrep.svg" align="center" width="800">